Ontario Marine Safety

 In 1999, new boating laws came into effect.
 Two separate laws directly affect young people born after April 1, 1983.

-The first is that everyone born after that date requires a Proof of Operator Competency and the second that certain ages are restricted to certain horsepower motors.
+that everyone born after that date requires a Proof of Operator Competency and the second that certain ages are restricted to certain horsepower motors.
 What does all this mean ?
 The Canadian Coast Guard has come up with the following questions and answers that all parents need to know.

-Why were these two laws put in place ?
+Why were these two laws put in place?

 These laws were put in place to increase the awareness of safe boating practices and to reduce boating-related deaths and injuries.
 In the past, anyone of any age could operate any recreational boat without training and experience.